 Welcome to the Certified Channel Marketing Manager™ Training Course

-And finally, you’ll learn how to run the orientation and marketing meetings, how to help promote through the partners, setup the certification training, along with setting your budget, forecasting, setting up the annual partner conference, and more.
+And finally, you’ll learn how to run the orientation and marketing meetings, how to help promote through the partners, set up the certification training, along with setting your budget, forecasting, set up the annual partner conference, and more.
 It covers basics through advanced channel marketing with proven and DETAILED tactics.

 It assumes you know nothing about any of these areas so you can put together a program from scratch, or refine an existing program using the industry’s proven best practices.